tomasjurasek/tomasjurasek.github.io/_posts/2024-12-27-trace-baggage-context-propagation-open-telementry.md

 * Parent-Id (b7ad6b7169203331)
 * Trace-Flags (01)

-n .NET, a trace (or span) is represented by an Activity object.
+In .NET, a trace (or span) is represented by an Activity object.
 Each Activity instance corresponds to one span in the trace.

 ## BaggageContext